 Management by the Board goes through a chain of command from the President and the Group management to the operating units.
 Boliden has an organisation in which responsibilities and authority are delegated within clear frameworks.
 These frameworks are defined by Boliden's steering documents, budget and strategic plan.
-The steering documents, which are available on Boliden's internal web site and which comprise the internal framework required for effective management, include the Financial Policy, the Code of Conduct, the Anti-Corruption Policy, the Competition Law Policy, the Communications Policy, the Environmental Policy, the Health & Safety Policy, the Insider Trading Policy, and documentation on sanctions control, delegation and decision-making.
+The steering documents, which are available on Boliden's internal website and which comprise the internal framework required for effective management, include the Code of Conduct, the Financial Policy, the Tax Policy, the Insider Trading Policy, the Whistleblower Policy, and documentation on sanctions control, delegation and decision-making, anti-corruption and conflicts of interest, competition law issues, supplier evaluation and code of conduct, communications, privacy and GDPR, and a large number of steering documents relating to environmental, health, and safety issues.